tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Examples: .0, 1.0, 1E5, 1.1E5. |br|
 A literal has :ref:`data type = DOUBLE <sql_data_type_double>` if it contains a period, or contains "E".
 DOUBLE literals are also known as floating-point literals or approximate-numeric literals.
-To represent "Inf" (infinity), write a real number outside the double-precision number range, for example 1E309.
+To represent "Inf" (infinity), write a real numeric outside the double-precision numeric range, for example 1E309.
-To represent "nan" (not a number), write an expression that does not result in a real number, for example 0/0, using Tarantool/NoSQL.
+To represent "nan" (not a number), write an expression that does not result in a real numeric, for example 0/0, using Tarantool/NoSQL.
 This will appear as NULL in Tarantool/SQL.
 In an earlier version literals containing periods were considered to be :ref:`NUMBER <sql_data_type_number>` literals.
 In a future version "nan" may not appear as NULL.